Comment on page

 Go to the 'Apple ID' section of your system preferences to verify that Song One is enabled under the 'Apps Using iCloud' header.

 Song One's preferences/settings offer an option to disable iCloud sync.
-You may choose do to so when you are touring and wish to:

 Go to the 'Apple ID' section of your system preferences and disable Song One's iCloud access after switching off iCloud sync in Song One's preferences/settings.